dpgaspar/Flask-AppBuilder/docs/intro.rst

 The main goal for this project is to provide a simple development framework that handles the main problems any web application or site encounters.
-It will help you adhere to the DRY (Don't repat yourself) principle.
+It will help you adhere to the DRY (Don't repeat yourself) principle.

 Keep in mind that it it possible to develop directly on Flask/Jinja2 for custom pages or flows, that painlessly integrate with the framework.